Keysight/ixloadve/README.md

   - **Add-On Use Case**: Designed to integrate with existing infrastructure
 ---

-#### 🧪 Example #1: Deploying a Demo Use Case Template with one Virtual IxLoad VE Client + a single Virtual Test Appliance
+#### 🧪 Example #1: Deploying a Demo Use Case Template with one Virtual IxLoad VE Client and one Virtual Test Appliance

 **Resources Created:**
 - 1x IxLoad VE Client